pdsink/pdsink/docs/README.md

 - Create a simple wrapper.
 - Set variables in config to enable desired levels and modules.

-Please refer to the examples for details.
+See the examples for details.

 ### Event loop

 See the `Task` class.
-By default, event propagation occurs immediately via a simple event loop with re-entrance protection.
+By default, event propagation occurs immediately via a simple event loop with reentrancy protection.
 This should be suitable for both threaded and interrupt contexts.

 There are some general considerations: